 Have you ever heard about WizzAir?
-The airline with the pink and purple colour scheme, operating flights primarily in European countries.
+The airline with the pink and purple colour scheme, operates flights primarily in European countries.
 If you are thinking about booking your first flight with WizzAir, or have just been googling ”what is Wizz air” as you have probably seen an advertisement and want to know more about the airline.
 Whatever your intentions are, you are golden here.
-Find here a few first facts about Wizz air, a review of my own Wizzair flight will be published shortly.
+Find here a few first facts about Wizz Air, a review of my own Wizzair flight will be published shortly.

 7 things to know about WizzAir before your first flight

 Have you ever heard about WIZZ Air before?
 Well, you might be familiar with RyanAir and easyJet, prominent low-cost airlines.
 If you are interested in low-priced flights you should definitely not overlook the Hungarian Airline WIZZ Air.

 To help you get a clue about WIZZ, their types of tickets and luggage rules regarding weight and size, more are down below for you.